-- 3. Presentations during the pre-hearing conference and hearing proceedings are at the discretion of the parties to the complaint, not the hearing panel - 4.
-Appeals of the pre-hearing conference should be allowed for instances of procedural errors, but not for substantive findings - 5.
-Use of attorneys by parties at the pre-conference and hearing - 6.
-Setting of time limits and expediting the hearing proceedings - 7.
+- 1. The need for Mediation training and determine the facilitator in settlement discussions - Add language clarifying that presentations during the pre-hearing conference and hearing proceedings are at the discretion of the parties to the complaint, not the hearing panel

+- 3. Setting time limits and expediting the hearing proceedings - 4.
+Use of attorneys by parties at the pre-conference and hearing - 5.
+Appeals of the pre-hearing conference should be allowed for instances of procedural errors, but not for substantive findings - 6.
+Determine "offramps" for a complaint after an appeal; can the decision by the Hearing Panel after a "de novo" hearing be appealed to the City Council? - 7.
 Simplifying the hearing process